Tetra IDBS E-Workbook Connector

 Description

-This action uses data from an IDBS spreadsheet to form a set of Elasticsearch queries to find data in TDP.
+This action uses data from an IDBS spreadsheet to form a set of Query DSL queries to find data in the TDP.
 After finding the data, the action then transforms the hits into an appropriate payload to send to IDBS.
 This action uses two scripts retrieve and query, described below

 Configuration in IDBS